guesser/GuesserPlayerApp/README.md

 - Ending date & time

 For every player that plays at your event, you will keep a fee of the transaction that happens.
-This way you have an incentive to create quality events and attract players to your them.
+This way you have an incentive to create quality events and attract players to them.

 ## Validation
 In order to check the true outcome and provide an accurate result for an event in a decentralized way, validators are needed.
 Validators vote on what the true outcome was by staking their eth, and get rewarded through fees if they provide a majority answer.
 Validators lose their eth if their answer does not match the majority vote.